History of rugby union matches between Australia and Scotland

-The national rugby union teams of Australia (the Wallabies) and Scotland have been playing each other in test rugby since 1927, and by October 2022, they had met in thirty-four test matches.
+The national rugby union teams of Australia and Scotland have been playing each other in test rugby since 1927, and by November 2024, they have met in thirty five test matches.
 Their first meeting was on 17 December 1927, and was won 10–8 by Scotland.
-Their most recent meeting took place at Murrayfield Stadium on 29 October 2022, and was won 16–15 by Australia.
+Their most recent meeting took place at Murrayfield Stadium in November 2024, and was won 27-13 by Scotland.
 Scotland won seven of the first nine matches between the sides but then had to wait twenty-seven years until November 2009 for their next victory, as the next sixteen games were all won by Australia.
 Since 1998, the two teams have competed for the Hopetoun Cup.